Jennifer Lawrence

 Biography

 Jennifer Lawrence, Ph.D, is an Assistant Professor in Urban and Environmental Planning.
-Lawrence’s research centers on the political economy of socio-environmental disasters and the contradictory practices and processes of accumulation by dispossession related to extraction.
-She is currently working on a book manuscript project that looks to the Gulf of Mexico to articulate these themes, while also exploring spaces of everyday resistance strategies against manufactured disasters.
+Lawrence’s research centers on disaster resilience and health.
+She is currently working with the National Institute for Standards and Technology Community Resilience Program on developing metrics for resilience indicators to support community decision-making and program evaluation.
+She is also an Early Career Research Fellow for Human Health and Community Resilience with the National Academies Gulf Research Program.
 Her work has been published in numerous book chapters and articles.
 She also has co-edited two books, The Resilience Machine (2018) and Biopolitical Disaster (2017).

-Prior to joining UVA, she was an Assistant Professor of Environmental Politics & Policy in the Department of Political Science and International Studies at Virginia Tech where she was also affiliated faculty at the Center for Leadership in Global Sustainability, the Alliance for Social, Political, Ethical, and Cultural Thought (ASPECT), and the Disaster Resilience and Risk Management.
-Prior to her academic career, Lawrence has worked in a number of political and non-governmental capacities on a range of international issues including: energy policy, human trafficking, and jubilee debt relief.
+Prior to joining UVA, she was an Assistant Professor of Environmental Politics & Policy in the Department of Political Science and International Studies at Virginia Tech.
+She remains affiliated faculty at the Center for Leadership in Global Sustainability at Virginia Tech where she teaches courses on sustainability.

 Got it!